gitKrystan/2025-emberfest/slides.md

 </v-clicks>

 <!--
-Unlike _other_ data libraries, WarpDrive is built around:
+Unlike _other_ data libraries you might have used, WarpDrive is built around:

-* Resource-first architecture instead of heavy model inheritance patterns
+* Resource-first architecture
-* Schemas for consistent, sharable data shapes
+* Schemas
-* Universal compatibility vs. framework-specific implementations
+* Universal compatibility
 * And Fine-grained reactivity that just works
 -->